Afghan envoys marooned abroad after Taliban's sudden return | Politics

 "I have to just sit tight for now in the embassy premises and wait to exit to any nation that is willing to accept me and my family," one said.
 GOVERNMENT IN EXILE

-Some of Afghanistan's envoys have openly criticized the Taliban.
-Manizha Bakhtari, the country's Austria ambassador, regularly posts allegations of human rights abuses by the Taliban on Twitter https://twitter.com/BakhtariManizha, while China envoys Javid Ahmad Qaem warned against believing Taliban promises on extremist groups.
+Some of Afghanistan's envoys have openly criticised the Taliban.
+Manizha Bakhtari, the country's Austria ambassador, regularly posts allegations of human rights abuses by the Taliban on Twitter https://twitter.com/BakhtariManizha, while China envoy Javid Ahmad Qaem warned against believing Taliban promises https://www.reuters.com/world/asia-pacific/beware-taliban-promis es-afghanistan-envoy-china-warns-2021-08-06 on extremist groups.

 And, like peers spread out across the globe, they have no plans to return home with the Taliban back in power.
 "It's very clear that not a single Afghan diplomat posted overseas wants to go back," said a senior Afghan diplomat in Japan.
 "We are all determined to stay where we are and maybe many countries will accept we are a part of a government that is in exile."